Clinical Consultation Guidelines for Ordering Practitioners

 General Consultation Guidelines

-- You are responsible for engaging the call with the medical educator at the time of your appointment.
+- You are responsible for initiating the call with the medical educator at the time of your appointment.
 Call the extension number listed on your appointment booking.
-The given extension is only answered during the scheduled consultation and the clinicians do not check for messages for that extension.
+The given extension is only answered during the scheduled consultation, and the clinicians do not check for messages for that extension.
+If you need assistance connecting to a consultation, contact Customer Service (877.485.5336) during business hours.

 - Consultations are limited to 30 minutes to accommodate tight schedules.
 Late arrivals must conclude at the scheduled time.